 These questions are just guidelines to help you get started.
 This is your business – build your targets to meet your goals.
 Success is having the company you want, not the company somebody else thinks you should have!

-Go back over your audit information and consider how many – and what types – of content you’ll need to meet the goals you have just outlined.
-Generally speaking, one blog post per week with two social media platform posts daily is sufficient for most early stage online businesses.
+Go back over your audit information and consider how many and what types of marketing copy you’ll need to meet the goals you have just outlined.

-For example, if you sell pumpkin spice pie kits, putting extra emphasis on the months leading up to Halloween with new blog, video, and social media posts makes sense.
-Once November comes around, lessening your frequency and variety of content of the months that immediately follow would be a good plan.
+For example, if you sell pumpkin spice pie kits, putting extra emphasis on the months leading up to Halloween with a new blog, video, and social media posts makes sense.
+Once November comes around, increasing frequency and the variety of content is a good plan.
+YOu may also want to add paid advertising to the mix.

 For each piece of content, assign a format (i.e. blog content, social media post, eBook, etc.) and a buyer character.
 Don’t overlook how long each piece will take you to create.